TeamofMIS/meet/index.md

 ## Upcoming Events

 Happy new year!
-Yan Qiu and Mengran Li will share their research progress in 2023.
+Shuizhou Ke and Luyue Zhao will share their research progress in 2023.

 ## Scheduled Events